Making a Just Society | Free Online Courses

 from MIT OpenCourseWare

-Barbara Jordan (1936-1996), during the Watergate hearings in U.S. Senate, 1973.
-Jordan was a stateswoman, member of the U.S. Congress from the 18th District of Texas, keynote speaker for the 1976 National Democratic Convention, and defender of the U.S. Constitution.
-"There was only one Barbara Jordan," said her colleague Eve Clayton, Representative from North Carolina.
+Barbara Jordan (1936-1996) was a stateswoman, member of the U.S. Congress from the 18th District of Texas, keynote speaker at the 1976 Nat'l Democratic Convention, and defender of the U.S. Constitution.
+"There was only one Barbara Jordan," said her colleague Rep. Eve Clayton (N. Carolina.)
 "When she spoke, we listened — the world listened.”

 Justice | Linguistics and Philosophy